-Cloris Leachman’s Kids: Late ‘Mary Tyler Moore Show’ Star Was A Mother of Five
+Cloris Leachman's Kids: Late 'Mary Tyler Moore Show' Star Was A Mother Of Five

 Dinah appeared to be especially close to her mother.
 On her Instagram page, Dinah recently posted a sweet holiday photo of her mom in a Santa Claus hat, in a post seen here.

-And in an Instagram post for Mother’s Day last May, Lecahman’s only daughter captioned a series of throwback photos of her famous mother with a loving tribute.
+And in an Instagram post for Mother's Day last May, Leachman's only daughter captioned a series of throwback photos of her famous mother with a loving tribute.